GoogleCloudPlatform/gcsfuse/docs/semantics.md

 actor in the meantime.)
 There are no guarantees about whether local modifications are reflected in GCS after writing but before syncing or closing.

+Modification time (`stat::st_mtime` on Linux) is tracked for file inodes.
+No other times are tracked.

 ### Identity

 If a new generation number is assigned to a GCS object due to a flush from an